-Speed Related Fatalities - To decrease speeding-related fatalities 15% from the 2007-2009 calendar year average of 41 to 35 by December 31, 2013.
+Speed Related Fatalities - To decrease speeding-related fatalities 10% from the 2008-2010 calendar year average of 40 to 36 by December 31, 2013.

 - OHS will continue on-going analysis of aggressive driving-related crash data, to assist in more targeted program planning in this priority area.
-Continued implementation of coordinated data collection systems will enable a more efficient and accurate problem identification process related to the problem of aggressive driving. - Number of aggressive driving arrests during grant funded enforcement activity in FY 2010: 11,001
+Continued implementation of coordinated data collection systems will enable a more efficient and accurate problem identification process related to the problem of aggressive driving. - OHS will monitor the percentage of fatal crashes that involve aggressive driving behaviors versus those that are speed related.
+The Office of Highway Safety will continue to monitor the locations of aggressive driving related fatal and personal injury crashes and direct targeted enforcement and education efforts in those areas. - Number of speed arrests during grant funded enforcement activity in FY 2011: 5,382 - Number of aggressive driving arrests during grant funded enforcement activity in FY 2011: 6,916

-- Conduct 2 week waves of enforcement similar to the 7 waves set up in CY 2011.

-- Wave 1 November

-- Wave 2 January

-- Wave 3 early May

-- Wave 4 June

-- Wave 5 July

-- Wave 6 August

-- Enforcement will consist of saturation patrols and the Delaware State Police will be permitted to utilize teams of up to 5 troopers to support their patrol efforts.

-- Enforcement will occur during the week during afternoons and evenings with paid media accompanying each wave.

-- Agencies participating in enforcement based on crash data analysis:

-- Delaware State Police (8 Troops statewide)
+- Conduct 2 week waves of enforcement similar to the 7 waves set up in CY 2012. - Enforcement will consist of saturation patrols and the Delaware State Police will be permitted to utilize teams of up to 5 troopers to support their patrol efforts. - Enforcement will occur during the week during afternoons and evenings with paid media accompanying each wave. - Agencies participating in enforcement based on crash data analysis: - Delaware State Police (8 Troops statewide) - New Castle County Police - Wilmington Police - Paid media will include: - Cable television, radio, billboards, internet ads, and sports marketing with an anti-aggressive driving message October - December 2012 and May, July, August, and September 2013

-- o Dover Police

-- Milford Police

-- New Castle County Police

-- o Wilmington Police

-FY 2012 Aggressive Driving Project Safe Highways and Enforcement Mobilization Funding Plan
+FY 2013 Aggressive Driving Project Safe Highways and Enforcement Mobilization Funding Plan